 Finally, the City Clerk provides operational and administrative support to the Board of Election Commissioners.

 Niko Vangjeli was appointed as the City Clerk in March 2020.
 Clerk Vangjeli has worked in public service for more than 10 years and holds a Bachelor's Degree in Political Science from the College of the Holy Cross and a Master's Degree in Public Administration from Clark University.
-He is a first generation American who moved to Worcester from Albania to Worcester in 2001.
+He is a first generation American who moved to Worcester from Albania in 2001.
 Vangjeli is passionate about local government and enjoys assisting Worcester residents with accessing clerk service and explaining the City Council and election processes.

 You may contact City Clerk Vangjeli at City Hall by calling 508-799-1121 or via email Vangjelin@worcesterma.gov.